MiG-29: 200 meters of acceleration and almost vertical takeoff

 The legendary fighter jet celebrates 48 years since its first flight and remains a symbol of Russian aviation

 The Soviet MiG-29 celebrated 48 years since its first flight in October.
-The fourth-generation fighter still symbolizes speed, maneuverability, and the engineering genius of the Mikoyan Design Bureau (KB), as it is capable of taking off almost vertically — it only needs to run 200 meters along the runway.
+The fourth-generation fighter still symbolizes speed, maneuverability, and the engineering genius of the Mikoyan Design Bureau (DB), as it is capable of taking off almost vertically — it only needs to run 200 meters along the runway.

-How the "Twenty-Ninth" Appeared
+How the "twenty-ninth" appeared

-Why the MiG-29 is Considered the Best
+Why the MiG-29 is considered the best

 Legacy